-Elise and Brandon's wedding day turned out to be a cold, rainy and WINDY day, inside the barn at Cambium Farm, and that did not stop anyone from having a blast!
+Elise and Brandon's autumn wedding day turned out to be a cold, rainy and WINDY day, inside the barn at Cambium Farm, and that did not stop anyone from having a blast!
 They may have been bundled up in blankets, but the guests stayed til the end to show love and party with the Bride and Groom!
 Take a peek at the video and you will see how windy it was!

 So many couples ask me WHY should we do an engagement session?
 What's the point?
 Especially if you are a private couple who won't be sharing photos of yourselves all over social media.
 Well, let me tell you some reasons why I love when couples choose to do an engagement session and maybe one of them will relate to you!